Logrithmic Versions of Ginzburg's Sharp Operation for Free Divisors: Introduction

 \end{corollary}

+When $D$ is free, holonomic and strongly Euler homogeneous, $\ind_M$ is log transver to $D$ by Theorem \ref{t2} case (iii).
+Therefore equation \eqref{chernidentity} holds.
+Since for holonomic free divisors, strong Euler homogeneity is equivalent to linear Jacobian type \cite[Theorem 4.7]{MR3366865}, this gives another proof that equation \eqref{chernidentity} holds for free divisors of linear Jacobian type \cite{MR3830794}.

-Corollary \ref{coro; c2} also touches an interesting point about the relation among the Chern class identity \eqref{chernidentity}, strongly Euler homogeneity (SEH) and the logarithmic comparison theorem (LCT).
+Corollary \ref{coro; SEHeulercharacteristic} also touches an interesting point about the relation among the Chern class identity \eqref{chernidentity}, strongly Euler homogeneity (SEH) and the logarithmic comparison theorem (LCT).
 A divisor $D$ is said to satisfy LCT if the inclusion of the logarithmic de Rham complex $\Omega^\bullet_M(\log D)$ into the meromorphic de Rham complex $\Omega^\bullet_M(\star \textup{D})$ is quasi-isomorphic.
-By \cite[Corollary 1.5]{MR2231201}, LCT implies SEH for holonomic free divisors.
+By \cite[Theorem 4.7]{MR3366865}, LCT is equivalent to SEH for holonomic free divisors.
 Therefore we have the following implications for a free divisor $D$.

 Dropping down the holonomicity assumption, it is still a conjecture \cite{MR1898392} that for free divisors LCT implies SEH.
-This conjecture was proved in \cite{MR1898392} when $\dim M=2$ and \cite{MR2231201} when $\dim M=3$.
+This conjecture was proved in \cite{MR1898392} and \cite{MR2231201} when $\dim M=2,3$.
+Recently Rodr\'{i}guez proves the conjecture in \cite{Rodriguez25b} when $\dim M=4$.
 It is proved in \cite{MR3847339} that LCT implies the equallity of \eqref{chernidentity} in degree $0$ for compact $M$ and free $D$.
 In summary, we have the following implications and conjectures for free divisors.
 Here by WLT we mean $M$ is weakly log transverse to $D$.

 If $M$ is furthermore compact, then

 In \S \ref{sec; doubleres} we study the restriction of $\ind_M$ to the complement of the union of a free divisor $D$ and a reduced hypersurface $V$.
 We introduce a logarithmic variant of Ginzburg's sharp construction (Definition~\ref{defn:JsharplogD}) and prove the following formula in Theorem~\ref{theo; csmdoubleres}. \begin{theorem}[Double Restriction Formula] Assume $\ind_{V}$ is log transverse to the holonomic strongly Euler homogeneous free divisor $D$.
 Then we have